Edmondbrn/biologie_integrative/README.md

 - Parsing Rmats

 Inside the `Actions` menu, you can click on the `Parsing Rmats`submenu.
-It will ask you the location of the directory where the Rmats files are stored.
-Beware that the programm doesn't support any other separator than (\t) for this particular function and will crash.
+It will ask you the location of the directory where the Rmats files are stored. <ins> Beware that the programm doesn't support any other separator than (\t) for this particular function and will crash </ins>.
 An information window will tell you when the conversion is finished (almost instantly)

 - Convert mRNA to DNA